-Beuys's project 7000 Oaks was begun in 1982 at Documenta 7, the large international art exhibition in Kassel, Germany.
-His plan called for the planting of 7,000 trees, each paired with a columnar basalt stone approximately four feet high above ground, throughout the greater city of Kassel.
-With major support from Dia Art Foundation, the project was carried forward under the auspices of the Free International University (FIU) and took five years to complete, the last tree having been planted at the opening of Documenta 8 in 1987.
-Beuys intended the Kassel project to be the first stage in an ongoing scheme of tree planting to be extended throughout the world as part of a global mission to effect environmental and social change; locally, the action was a gesture towards urban renewal.
+Joseph Beuys’s project 7000 Eichen (7000 Oaks) began in 1982 at Documenta 7, the large international art exhibition in Kassel, Germany.
+His plan called for the planting of 7,000 trees—each paired with a columnar basalt stone approximately four feet high and positioned above ground—throughout the greater city of Kassel.
+With major support from Dia Art Foundation, the project was carried forward under the auspices of the Free International University and took five years to complete; the last tree was planted at the opening of Documenta 8 in 1987.
+Beuys intended for the Kassel project to be the first stage in an ongoing scheme of tree planting that would extend throughout the world as part of a global mission to spark environmental and social change.
+Locally, the action was a gesture toward urban renewal.

 7000 Eichen (7000 Oaks) is located outside on West 22nd Street between 10th and 11th Avenues in New York City.

 Joseph Beuys believed art to be a means of realizing a social utopia.
 Envisioning the role of the artist as akin to that of a shaman, Beuys developed a self-defined practice of “social sculpture,” an art form based largely on political involvement and environmental concerns.
 To this end, he developed a synthetic yet personal symbolic vocabulary to articulate his concern for cultural change.